-If an institution with an approved fellowship closes or if for any other reason the program is discontinued, the Council will withdraw approval of the program based on voluntary termination by the sponsoring institution, effective on the date of closure or termination of the fellowship.
+If an institution with an approved residency closes or if for any other reason the program is discontinued, the Council will withdraw approval of the program based on voluntary termination by the sponsoring institution, effective on the date of closure or termination of the residency.

-It is the responsibility of the program director and/or the chief administrative officer to notify the Council in writing of termination of the fellowship.
-Additionally, the institution is required to verify to the Council, in writing, that all current fellows, prospective fellows, and program applicants selected for interview have been informed of the voluntary termination of the program (when possible, applicants must be notified in writing prior to the interview) (see Fellow Notification of Action).
+It is the responsibility of the program director and the chief administrative officer to notify the Council in writing of termination of the residency.
+Additionally, the institution is required to verify to the Council, in writing, that all current residents, incoming residents, and program applicants selected for interview have been informed of the voluntary termination of the program

+(when possible, applicants must be notified in writing prior to the interview) (see Resident Notification of Action).

-Within 30 days of the closure of the program, the sponsoring institution must complete the Annual Report or provide a formal letter to the Council identifying the names of the fellows who have completed the program and copies of certificates (if applicable).
+Within 30 days of the closure of the program, the sponsoring institution must complete the annual report or provide a formal letter to the Council identifying the names of the residents who have completed the program and copies of certificates (if applicable).